Fannrem

-Fannrem is a village in the municipality of Orkland in Trøndelag county, Norway.
-The village is located along the Orkla River about 5 km south of the urban area of Orkanger, Thamshavn, and Råbygda, and about 9 km north of the village of Vormstad.
+Fannrem is a village in Orkland Municipality in Trøndelag county, Norway.
+The village is located along the river Orkla about 5 km south of the urban area of Orkanger, Thamshavn, and Råbygda, and about 9 km north of the village of Vormstad.

-Due to recent conurbation between Orkanger and Fannrem, Statistics Norway regards Orkanger-Fannrem as one 6.85 km2 community with a population (2018) of 8,204.
+Due to recent conurbation between the town of Orkanger and the suburb of Fannrem, Statistics Norway regards Orkanger-Fannrem as one 6.85 km2 community with a population (2024) of 9,161 and a population density of 1337 PD/km2.
 Orkanger-Fannrem is one of the largest settlements in Trøndelag county.